PM Modi lists CAA, Ram temple settlement among other achievements in his second term

 Its passage last year had prompted intense protests in various parts of the country with the Opposition parties and social groups alleging that it was discriminatory.

-Listing other key decisions of his government that added "momentum to the nation's development trajectory", PM Modi said the creation of the post of the Chief of Defence Staff was a long-pending reform that has improved coordination among the armed forces.
+Listing other key decisions of his government that added "momentum to the nation's development trajectory", PM Modi said the creation of the post of the Chief of Defence Staff (CDS) was a long-pending reform that has improved coordination among the armed forces.
 At the same time, India has stepped up preparations for Mission Gaganyaan, he said.